AGREETT-funded faculty

 Chryseis Modderman

-Extension Educator, Crops
+Extension educator, Crops

 Modderman collaborates with farmers and researchers to identify and address manure management needs across Minnesota.
 Through educational programs, she provides practical insight for producers and industry members in both crop and livestock fields.
 She is from a farm family in west central Minnesota (south of Benson).
 She earned a Bachelor of Science degree in agronomy from Southwest Minnesota State University, and a Master of Science degree in plant pathology from North Dakota State University while working as a research specialist.